Wright State University Visa Sponsorship Jobs USA

 Which visa types does Wright State University sponsor?

-Wright State University sponsors several visa categories, including H-1B for specialty occupation employees, J-1 for exchange visitors and scholars, and F-1 OPT and CPT for eligible international students pursuing on-campus or research-related work.
-TN status has also been supported for qualifying Canadian and Mexican nationals in eligible professional roles.
+Wright State University sponsors several visa categories, including H-1B for specialty occupation employees, J-1 visa for exchange visitors and scholars, and F-1 OPT and CPT for eligible international students pursuing on-campus or research-related work.
+TN visa status has also been supported for qualifying Canadian and Mexican nationals in eligible professional roles.
 The right pathway depends on your role type and current immigration status.

 Which roles or departments at Wright State University are most likely to sponsor visas?